garex/wp-testing/README.md

 **Test** page can be customized: reset answers on "Back" button and use your own caption for "Get Test Result" button.
 **Results** page also can be customized: when you need to show/hide scales or test description on it.

-Wp-testing localized into nine languages: English, Russian (native speaker), German, French, Dutch, Swedish, Bulgarian (native speaker), Italian (native speaker) and Turkish (native speaker).
-English, Russian, Bulgarian, Italian and Turkish have good quality — others need review.
+Wp-testing localized into nine languages: English, Russian (native speaker), German, French, Dutch (native speaker), Swedish, Bulgarian (native speaker), Italian (native speaker) and Turkish (native speaker).
+English, Russian, Bulgarian, Italian, Turkish and Dutch have good quality — others need review.
 You can easily add your language through excellent [Transifiex](https://www.transifex.com/projects/p/wp-testing/) service. **Translators** and *reviewers* are kindly welcome!
 See http://wp-translations.org/join/ for instructions.

 **Quality** and **compatibility** are taken really seriously.
 Plugin tested on [37 combinations](https://travis-ci.org/garex/wp-testing) of WordPress (from 3.2 to 4.0) and PHP (from 5.2 to 5.5) plus two custom combinations for old MySQL storage engine (MyISAM) and with few popular plugins.
 So you can be sure, that it will just work, even if you don't have  the latest WordPress or your hosting doesn't have the latest versions of PHP/MySQL.
 [Build status image](https://travis-ci.org/garex/wp-testing.svg?branch=develop) is available.